Knights of Labor: Southwest railroad strike of 1886

 The Great Southwest railroad strike of 1886 was a Knights strike involving more than 200,000 workers.
 Beginning on March 1, 1886, railroad workers in five states struck against the Union Pacific and Missouri Pacific railroads, owned by Jay Gould.
 At least ten people were killed.
 The unravelling of the strike within two months led directly to the collapse of the Knights of Labor and the formation of the American Federation of Labor.

+In 1886, following their peak, they started to lose more members to the American Federation of Labor.
+The Knights of Labor's fall is believed to have been due to their lack of adaptability and beliefs in old-style industrial capitalism.
+Another large reason for their decline was the tension between skilled craftsmen and unskilled workers.

 Catholic Church

 The Knights of Labor attracted many Catholics, who were a large part of the membership, perhaps a majority.
 Powderly was also a Catholic.
 However, the Knights's use of secrecy, similar to the Masons, during its early years concerned many bishops of the Church.
 The Knights used secrecy and deception to help prevent employers from firing members.

 After the Archbishop of Quebec condemned the Knights in 1884, twelve American archbishops voted 10 to 2 against doing likewise in the United States.
 Furthermore, Cardinal James Gibbons and Bishop John Ireland defended the Knights.
 Gibbons went to the Vatican to talk to the hierarchy.

 In 1886, right after the peak of the Knights of Labor, they started to lose more members to the American Federation of Labor.
 It has been believed that the fall of the Knights of Labor was due to their lack of adaptability and beliefs in the old-style industrial capitalism.